 Your serious game will only be successful if you link the “fun” in games to the essential elements needed for learning.
 Taking some time to learn the Serious Games' basics before designing a serious game can save time and effort later in the process.

-Steven Boller is the Marketing Manager at Bottom-Line Performance Inc, a custom eLearning and game-based learning provider.
+Steven Boller is the Marketing Director at Bottom-Line Performance Inc, a custom eLearning and game-based learning provider.
 He is the Editor of BLP’s Lessons on Learning Blog and Learning Game Design blog.
 Steve writes frequently on emerging learning trends, particularly in the field of game-based learning.
 Steve also supports users of BLP's Knowledge Guru® game engine, a tool for creating serious games.Website: www.bottomlineperformance.com/